What Is The Passive Voice And How To Avoid Using It

 You can use any passive voice checker if you are not sure.

-Then you need to know how to stop using passive voice sentences and change them into more detailed active sentences.
+Then, you need to know how to avoid using passive voice sentences and change them into more descriptive active sentences.

 1. The Passive vs the Active Form